 A witness needs to have testified to enough background facts to show they are able to provide the testimony they are giving.

 Consider this example:

-Q: Good evening, Ms. Frasier.
+Q: Good evening, Ms. Frazer.
 Please introduce yourself to the Court.

-A: My name is Tai Frasier.
-I transferred to Bronson Alcott High School last year, and I’m a senior this year.
+A: My name is Kai Frazer.
+I transferred to Beachside High School last year, and I’m a senior this year.